 could be dimensions, position, orientation, scale etc. a:

-could be animation.
-We can even have double representation, eg a separate place where all the dimensions and animations are put for the entire scene, so rest of the code only shows the character names, poses, dialogs etc. If we do this, we can make the “source” of comic almost as readable as the rendered comic itself.
+If we do this, we can make the “source” of comic almost as readable as the rendered comic itself.
 And this technique is not limited to only comics, any thing that requires spatial arrangement, but is can otherwise be described better in text, say an diagram, model of a house and so on can all benefit from such a representation.

 We tend to think that such things can not be represented in text, but maybe it’s only because the optimal representation has not been created yet.